 Audi A3 Overview

-Audi's A3 is a compelling entry-level luxury car, although it lacks some important features for its price.
-Based on the Volkswagen Golf, it's solid, quiet, and well-assembled, with a drum-tight body structure.
-The firm and controlled ride makes it enjoyable to drive.
-Base front-wheel-drive models come with a 1.8-liter engine, which delivered a respectable 27-mpg in our tests.
-All-wheel-drive cars have a stronger but less efficient 2.0-liter engine.
-Major gripes include complicated controls and a very tight rear seat.
-It's easy to hit the $40,000 mark with a few options.
+Audi's A3 is a compelling entry-level luxury car, but it lacks some important features for its price.
+It's solid, quiet, and has a drum-tight body structure.
+Agile handling and a firm, controlled ride make it enjoyable to drive.
+Base FWD models come with a 1.8-liter engine, which delivered a respectable 27-mpg in our tests.
+AWD versions have a stronger but less efficient 2.0-liter engine.
+Gripes include complicated controls and a very tight rear seat.
+It's easy to hit $40,000 with just a few options.
 A sporty S3 with a 292-hp, 2.0-liter turbo; a 2.0-liter diesel; and a convertible have been added.
 A FWD hatchback will be available with diesel and hybrid powertrains in 2015.